Employee Benefits & Policies

 • Confidential human resources information system (HRIS) captures sexual orientation and/or gender identity (if voluntarily disclosed) along with other demographic information such as race and gender

-• Facility has explicitly LGBTQ+ inclusive hiring efforts
+• Have explicitly LGBTQ+ inclusive hiring efforts

-Healthcare benefits impacting transgender employees
+Healthcare benefits impacting gender diverse employees

 The question in this subsection is scored independently and must be met in order to attain Leader status.